yamankindap/gh-levy-simulation/README.md

 # gh-levy-simulation
-A Python simulation algorithm for the generalised hyperbolic process.
+A Python simulation algorithm for the generalised hyperbolic process based on point process simulation methods.